asyrofist/tracereq/README.md

 # Simple-Traceability-SRS-Documents
 this is repository how to make simple traceability from requirement documents

-The Improvement Impact Performance of Face Detection Using YOLO Algorithm described in [our paper at EECSI2020](https://ieeexplore.ieee.org/document/9251905).
+Comparative Studies of Several Methods for Building Simple Traceability and Identifying The Quality Aspects of Requirements in SRS Documents described in [our paper at EECCIS2020](https://ieeexplore.ieee.org/document/9263479).
 Please kindly cite the following paper when you use this tool.
 It would also be appreciated if you send me a courtesy [website](http://rakha.asyrofi.com/), so I could survey what kind of tasks the tool is used for.
 ```
 @inproceedings{asyrofi-2020-Traceability,
     title = "Comparative Studies of Several Methods for Building Simple Traceability and Identifying The Quality Aspects of Requirements in SRS Documents",